-The decrease in revenue is primarily a result of a decrease in aeronautical revenue based on the final tariff order for the second control period issued by AERA effective September 16, 2018, partially offset by increased aeronautical and non-aeronautical revenue as a result of growth in domestic and international passenger traffic.
-Earnings before income taxes and net earnings for the nine months ended December 31, 2018 were impacted by the revision of the useful lives of property, plant, and equipment, which was effective on April 1, 2018 resulting in a one-time depreciation expense of approximately \$22.2 million (1.5 billion Indian rupees) and related deferred tax recovery, while earnings before income taxes and net earnings for the nine months ended December 31, 2019 were impacted by the decrease in the revenue as noted above, an increase in employee costs, and deferred tax expense recognized as a result of the capitalization of the second runway.
+The decrease in revenue is primarily a result of a decrease in aeronautical revenue based on the final tariff order for the second control period issued by AERA effective September 16, 2018, and in the three months ended March 31, 2020 impacted by the decrease in domestic and international passenger traffic.
+Earnings before income taxes and net earnings for the year ended March 31, 2019 were impacted by the revision of the useful lives of property, plant, and equipment, which was effective on April 1, 2018 resulting in a one-time depreciation expense of approximately \$22.2 million (1.5 billion Indian rupees) and related deferred tax recovery, while earnings before income taxes and net earnings for the year ended March 31, 2020 were impacted by the decrease in the revenue as noted above, an increase in employee costs, and an increase in depreciation, interest and deferred tax expense recognized as a result of the capitalization of the second runway.